sevagh/pq/README.md

 * Display the `BTreeMap` from the vector which has the most fields

 Since protobuf treats fields as positional, similar protos (e.g. Dog: <Int: age, String: breed>, Person: <Int: ssn, String: name>) are indistinguishable.

+### Streaming

+I treat streams the way it's done by Google in [delimited_message_util](https://github.com/google/protobuf/blob/master/src/google/protobuf/util/delimited_message_util.cc#L28).

+Basically, each message is preceded with a raw `varint32` containing the length of the message.
+Different streaming strategies are possible.
+I need to come up with a way to accomodate them all.

+In [length.rs](./src/length.rs) I got started on an enum to allow different types of length-delimiting.
+For instance I'm planning on adding `leb128` in addition to `varint32` which is implemented.
+This will probably be toggleable with a switch (i.e. `--delimiter="leb128|varint32"`).

 ### Portability with musl